Skip to content

 1. Try a richer note

-Open a different note with more meaningful text, then reopen Connections.
+Open a different note with more meaningful text.
+Then reopen Connections.

 Empty or very short notes often provide too little material for useful results.